lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-Note that: the scene change request almost always occurs when the ViewController receives a request from its own Presenter, which originates in a child ViewController.
+Note that aside from the initial scene display, a scene change request almost always occurs when the ViewController receives a request from its own Presenter, which originates in a child ViewController.

-TODO: move this to where it makes sense: When using storyboard segues with a Navigation- or SplitView-Controller, the child's `perform(segue:)` methods are called from the parents implementation and the `prepareFor(segue:)` override is implemented as an extension within the NavigationController's file.
-This override is just a dance because the Navigation Controller actually implements the Segue.

 #### The Presenter